Cricket: Sort the bowling out New Zealand

 But call this a welcome diversion.

-And given the interest on this side of the Tasman at least, if New Zealand Cricket aren't already planning ahead to try and repeat this little T20 tri-series next summer — Australia and India, who are due to visit — they're mad.
+And in case you're wondering, New Zealand Cricket aren't planning to try and repeat this little T20 tri-series next summer, despite having proved immensely popular on this side of the Tasman at least.

+India are due to visit for short form games but the word is the focus will be heavily on 50-over cricket next season ahead of the World Cup in 2019.